dropbox/zxcvbn-ios/README.md

 # Use

 The easiest way to use `DBZxcvbn` is by displaying a `DBPasswordStrengthMeter` in your form.
 Set up your `UITextFieldDelegate` and add a `DBPasswordStrengthMeter`.

+See the example here: [DBCreateAccountViewController.m](https://github.com/dropbox/zxcvbn-ios/blob/master/Example/DBCreateAccountViewController.m)

 As the user types, you can call `scorePassword:` like so:
 ``` objc
 - (BOOL)textField:(UITextField *)textField shouldChangeCharactersInRange:(NSRange)range replacementString:(NSString *)string
 {